tldr-pages/tldr/pages/common/wondershaper.md

 # wondershaper

-> Allows the user to limit the bandwidth of one or more network adapters.
+> Allows the user to limit the bandwidth of network adapters.
 > More information: <https://github.com/magnific0/wondershaper#usage>.

 - Display [h]elp: